ralphsawaya/ovh/MongoDoc/mongodb_06_Benchmark mongoDB instance/guide.en-gb.md

 ```
 ![alt text](./images/YCSBrun.png)

-### CPU and Memory
+### STEP 5: Analyze and Benchmark the Output Metrics
-- Use the metrics collected from your current database to estimate the CPU and memory requirements.
-Ensure to account for peak usage.
-- Perform benchmarking using YCSB and SimRunner to see how MongoDB handles your workload.
-Adjust the configurations to achieve optimal performance.

-### Disk I/O and Storage
-- MongoDB's storage engine (WiredTiger by default) is designed to handle high IOPS efficiently.
-Compare the IOPS requirements with the results from your benchmarks.
-- Consider the total data size and the rate of growth to estimate the storage requirements.
-MongoDB compresses data, so account for the compression ratio when sizing storage.
+Take note of the run command output in STEP 4, and benchmark it with other databases.

+## Setup
-## Step 4: Select OVH cloud Plan
+### Step 6: Select OVH cloud Plan
 - Based on the metrics collected (CPU, RAM, Disk IOPS, Disk Space, etc.), choose an OVH cloud plan that meets or exceeds the current specifications of your MongoDB instance.
 - Consider future growth and scalability needs.
 You might want to consider how to [size a MongoDB cluster](https://github.com/ralphsawaya/ovh/blob/main/MongoDoc/mongodb_02_Best_practise_to_implement%20_your_first_mongoDB_instance/guide.en-gb.md#mongodb-cluster-sizing).

-## Step 5: Setup OVH cloud Cluster
+### Step 7: Setup OVH cloud Cluster
 - **Create Cluster**: [Set up the new OVH managed MongoDB cluster](https://help.ovhcloud.com/csm/en-public-cloud-databases-getting-started?id=kb_article_view&sysparm_article=KB0048745).
 - **Configuration**: Configure the OVH cloud cluster settings to match your current MongoDB cluster's configuration as closely as possible.

-## Step 6: Performance Testing
+## Step 8: Performance Testing
-- Run performance tests using YCSB and SimRunner on your MongoDB cluster.
+- Run performance tests using SimRunner on your MongoDB cluster.
 - Monitor the performance and adjust the cluster size and configurations as needed.

-## Step 7: Validation
+## Step 9: Validation
 - Validate that your application performs as expected with MongoDB.
 - Ensure that all functionalities are working correctly and that the performance meets your requirements.